 Translating Fusion Builder

-In this help file you’ll find everything you need to translate the Fusion Builder Plugin assets into your language.
+In this document, you’ll find everything you need to translate the Fusion Builder Plugin assets into your language.
 The process of translating the Fusion Builder plugin is very similar to translating the Avada theme, except for some naming conventions.
 Let's take a look at translating the Fusion Builder plugin!

 What Fusion Builder Assets Can Be Translated?